andyforceno/paperwork-sublime/README.md

 Paperwork for Sublime Text 3 allows you to open and save Paperwork notes via commands in the command palette.
 Lists of notebooks and notes are displayed in a quick panel.

 This works best with notes that are plain text.
-There is only basic parsing of HTML to convert some formatting tags (and ST3's Python doesn't include html2text).
+There is only basic parsing of HTML to convert some formatting tags (and it could use work).

 ### To use:
 1. Copy the paperwork folder to your ST3-config-folder/Packages/